 In case of failure the examination office will inform the student via mail.
-Normally, the letter includes the repetition date.
-In some cases, the date for repetition has not been determined at the time of informing the students.
-Students are responsible themselves to check with the responsible professor or the examination office about dates for repeater exams.
+Students are responsible themselves to check with the responsible professor or the examination office about dates for repeater exams and registration deadlines.
 Usually repeater exams for blocked modules will be scheduled by the responsible professor within the same semester.
 Repeater exams in lectures will usually automatically be scheduled for the next examination period.